-Enrolment details forms will be sent to all students on 28 April and 15 September.
-It is not necessary to return these forms unless any information recorded thereon is incorrect.
+Confirmation of Enrolment Program notices are sent to all students on 26 April and 15 September.
+It is not necessary to return these forms unless any of the information recorded is incorrect.
 Amended forms must be returned to the Examinations and Student Records Section within fourteen days.
 Amendments notified after the closing date will not be accepted unless exceptional circumstances exist and approval is obtained from the Registrar.
 Amended forms returned to the Registrar will be acknowledged in writing within fourteen days.